doganparlak/DigitalToolsForFinance/README.md

 4. Notebook -  Datasets (inflation data and commodity data) that are utilized in database, plots, Jupyter Notebook.

+5. Readme - A readme file for brief description of the project.
 December 19, 2022

 - Group Members: